-To implement sound stewardship practices which are protective of the air, water, land, and other natural, archaeological, and cultural resources potentially impacted by Savannah River Site (SRS) construction activities and operations.
+To implement sound stewardship practices which are protective of the air, water, land, and other natural, archaeological, and cultural resources potentially impacted by Savannah River Site (SRS) construction, operations, maintenance, and decommissioning activities.
 This shall be accomplished through a consistent site-wide approach to environmental protection through the implementation of an Environmental Management System (EMS) as part of the overall Integrated Safety Management System (ISMS).
-The EMS provides for the systematic planning, integrated execution, and evaluation of SRS activities for: (1) public health and environmental protection, (2) pollution prevention and waste minimization, (3) compliance with applicable environmental protection requirements and (4) continuous improvement of the EMS.
+The EMS provides for the systematic planning, integrated execution, and evaluation of SRS activities for: (1) public health and environmental protection, (2) pollution prevention and waste minimization, (3) compliance with applicable environmental and cultural resources protection requirements and (4) continuous improvement of the EMS.